"False"

 Project description

 Background: Stigma is a barrier to self-management among people with chronic obstructive pulmonary disease, COPD.
+Self-management is crucial to improve health, prevent exacerbations and decrease healthcare costs.
 Still research about stigma, self-management and related interventions is missing.

 Purpose: The purpose is to develop and assess the feasibility of an intervention to counter the impact of stigma on self-management in people with COPD.